We outline the differences between the two popular affordable housing schemes.

 Your mortgage can be arranged over a period of 5 to 35 years, depending on your personal circumstances and the type of mortgage you choose.

-Below, we have listed the two standard - and most common - ways to repay your mortgage:
+The two standard - and most common - ways to repay your mortgage

 Capital & interest

 The monthly mortgage payment is made up partly of a sum to repay a proportion of the amount borrowed (capital) and partly of a sum to repay the interest.